DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc L - The Fallen Abbey.md

 <p>Ezmerelda’s eyes snap open.
 “We are not alone," she whispers.</p>
 </div>

-The presence is the spirit of Saint Markovia, which can communicate with the players by flipping individual Tarokka cards faceclass="description"up from the Ethereal Plane.
-Each time the players ask a new question, the spirit flips all faceclass="description"up cards face down and chooses a new set of cards to flip faceclass="description"up.
+The presence is the spirit of Saint Markovia, which can communicate with the players by flipping individual Tarokka cards face-up from the Ethereal Plane.
+Each time the players ask a new question, the spirit flips all face-up cards face down and chooses a new set of cards to flip face-up.

  (A player who inspects the room using the *spirit mirror* sees Saint Markovia standing over Ezmerelda’s shoulder, wearing the clean, white robes of a priest with a golden mace in the shape of a sunburst sheathed upon her back.)

 > [!info]+ Seances with the Tarokka Deck
 > When using cards of the Tarokka deck to answer player questions during a seance, each card possesses a unique meaning described in <span class="citation">Appendix E: The Tarokka Deck (p.
-243class="description"44)</span>.
+243-44)</span>.
 (For example, the <strong>Artifact</strong> card represents “The importance of some physical object that must be obtained, protected, or destroyed at all costs.")
 >
 > If she is present, Ezmerelda can share each card’s meaning directly, though the players must interpret that meaning themselves in the context of their original question.
 A player with proficiency in the use of Tarokka cards also knows all card meanings automatically.
 Otherwise, a player must succeed on a DC 15 Arcana (Intelligence) check to recall the meaning of a particular card.
 >